[gallery columns="1" size="full" ids="613,1077"]

 Welcome to the Marblehaqarts's Temple And Mosque Inlay Work Section

-decorated with rich and marvelous decorative techniques.
+decorated with rich and marvellous decorative techniques.
 Inlay art flourished during this period.
 The style of

 inlay decoration for buildings was very minute.
 R. Nath writes that stylized floral designs were executed with